Consumer Insights

 Queensland Processed Meat Market Trends

-Queensland's processed meat market is shaped by its warm climate, which increases the demand for products that are easy to store and handle.
-As health-consciousness rises, so does the demand for lean and organic meats.
-Nearly half of Australia's beef production comes from Queensland, and beef exports from the state surged by USD 902 million, marking a 14.3% increase in the year leading up to November 2023.
+Queensland’s processed meat market is influenced by its warm climate, driving demand for products that are easy to store and manage.
+Growing health awareness is also fuelling interest in lean and organic meat options.
+As the leading contributor to Australia’s beef production—accounting for nearly half—Queensland saw its beef exports rise by AUD 902 million, a 14.3% increase in the 12 months leading up to November 2023.

 Western Australia Processed Meat Market Dynamics